eclypse-org/eclypse/docs/source/overview/getting-started/assets.rst

         :link: extend-assets
         :link-type: ref

-        Subclass the abstract :class:`~eclypse_core.graph.assets.asset.Asset` base class or one of the built-in specialisations.
+        Subclass the abstract :class:`~eclypse.graph.assets.asset.Asset` base class or one of the built-in specialisations.

    .. grid-item::